Musab45/Musab45/README.md

 - 🌱 I’m currently learning **Flutter, Python and CV Applications.**

-- 👯 I will be happy to collaborate on **any Software, AI, CV and ML Projects.**
+- 🤝 I will be happy to collaborate on **any Software, AI, CV and ML Projects.**

-- 🤝 I’m looking for help with **fullt understanding how AI models work.**

 - 👨‍💻 All of my projects are available here on my GitHub profile [github.com/Musab45](github.com/Musab45)